lab-oak/oak/README.md

 * a script for generating self-play training data

-* a static library to quicly convert compressed training data into a python accessible buffer
+* a static library to quicly convert compressed training data into Pytorch tensors

-* (TODO) a tool to compare battle networks with each other and pure MCTS
+* a tool to compare battle networks with each other and pure MCTS

 * a tool for engine analysis of user defined positions